 - documents you need to rely upon (such as prior inconsistent statements)

-The second step in Aleri’s blueprint is the checklist.
 The checklist provides a list of numerous cross-examination techniques that can be used to destroy your witnesses reliability, credibility and plausibility.
-Essentially, drawing light to the weaknesses of your witness that you can use in order to bolster your own case forward.
-These strategies include, but is not limited to:
+A few of these techniques are shown below.

 - Biases / Alternative Interests